gogo2/pd-ndi/README.md

     cmake .
     make
     ```
+    Precompiled Windows library can be downloaded from github's releases tab.

 ##### Installation
 * Copy _pd-ndi_ file from _bin_ directory to your _externals_ directory where all tour externals are located